 But don’t we choose the family we will be born in, our mother and father ourselves, then?
 "No, no. This would signify free will, but it does not work.
 Only very few of us can make such choice consciously; these are the ones who have become free of karma and attained moksha.
 For example, the lamas in Tibet who say where they are going to be born again through reincarnation.
 But there are very few people like this on the Earth.“

 The choices of an ordinary person remain within the limits of his or her karma.
-And whether one likes it or not, there is no escape form one’s karma.
-Even the very reason for incarnation is karma, and rebirths continue until the person attains the state of awareness, which is to say, realises his/her divine origin.
+And whether one likes it or not, there is no escape from one’s karma.
+Even the very reason for incarnation is karma, and rebirths continue until the person attains the state of awareness, which is to say, realizes his/her divine origin.
 It is the spirit, the person’s higher self and non-materialistic essence who incarnates.

 When reborn, the memory of a person always comes along as well.
 This never changes, although in most cases one does not have access to it.

-Is the soul - the essence that gives vitality to a person and replaces the spirit until the person has not yet become aware of him or herself - also reborn?
-Ingvar says he does not know that, but believes that the soul is every time new.
+Is the soul – the essence that gives vitality to a person and replaces the spirit until the person has not yet become aware of him or herself – also reborn?
+Ingvar says he does not know that but believes that the soul is every time new.

 Moksha, or ‘liberation’ in Sanskrit, means becoming free of the endless cycle of birth, life, death and rebirth and the sufferings that go along with it.
 Siddhas have reached the state of moksha.
 Since the dawn of time, they have unbiasedly and independently studied the reality we are living in and the laws governing it, one of which is the law of karma.

-Intuition and insights are not something one can create on one’s own, instead they have come or been given ‘from above’
+Intuition and insights are not something one can create on one’s own, instead, they have come or been given ‘from above’

 “But who is the one who gives them?
 And what for?“ Villido contemplates.

-In India, the writings of the siddha tradition have preserved in the state of Tamil Nadu.
-It is known that by way of meditation, specific breathing techniques and other practices which have been kept secret, those persons, mystics in the Western sense, have reached perfection, immortality, extraordinary powers and superb knowledge.
+In India, the writings of the Siddha tradition have preserved in the state of Tamil Nadu.
+It is known that by way of meditation, specific breathing techniques and other practices which have been kept secret, those persons, mystics in the Western sense, have reached perfection, immortality, extraordinary powers, and superb knowledge.
 Moving through time and space and ’reading’ the vast knowledge contained therein presents no difficulties for them.

-But us, common folks?
+But for us, common folks?

 The situation is not hopeless, though.
 Karma can be relieved and life made easier.
 It can be done already now.
-The easiest way to do this is by being ethical. – But what if the person lacks the sense of good and evil? – “Well, in that case he’s got what he has.
+The easiest way to do this is by being ethical. – But what if the person lacks the sense of good and evil? – “Well, in that case, he’s got what he has.
 He would still need to learn ethics,“ Ingvar notes.
 “Life itself figuratively teaches him how.
 In case you belligerently go against what comes into your life, it responds with even more aggression and belligerence.
-On the contrary, in case you respond with goodness, life also turns you its benevolent side.
-If you want to get rid of people around you, then hurt them; if you want to gain friends, make good deeds,“ Villido advises, and recalls an inspiring thought by Mother Teresa: in case you do good, then continue doing it without caring what other people think, because in the end, it is a matter that remains only between you and God.
+On the contrary, in case you respond with goodness, life also turns you into its benevolent side.
+If you want to get rid of the people around you, then hurt them; if you want to gain friends, make good deeds,“ Villido advises, and recalls an inspiring thought by Mother Teresa: in case you do good, then continue doing it without caring what other people think, because, in the end, it is a matter that remains only between you and God.

 It is also possible to reduce karma, by stopping clinging to yesterday.
 “Live in the present moment!
 When you are in the present moment, you see life as it really is.
 Things come and go.
 Do not imagine what does not exist.
-Do not indulge into fantasies, otherwise you don’t want to be disappointed later,“ is his advice.
+Do not indulge into fantasies, otherwise, you don’t want to be disappointed later,“ is his advice.
 “When remembering the past, people bring it forward to the future, falsely believing that they are not creating the future they are imagining.
 I am not so sure if it’s merely a fantasy.
 A lot of creative power can be found in the world, both seen and unseen.“

 As a result, some people have easier lives because of their better karma created during their entire journey.
-According to the law of conservation of energy, it is not possible that something came into being and then just vanished out of the blue for ever - there is no such thing in the nature.
-This is also why the karma of one’s previous life has a very powerful influence to one’s current life.
+According to the law of conservation of energy, it is not possible that something came into being and then just vanished out of the blue forever – there is no such thing in nature.
+This is also why the karma of one’s previous life has a very powerful influence on one’s current life.
 By wisely choosing your actions – what to take up and what to leave aside, what and how to develop, you can also receive consequences that are under some control.
 “Of course it is much more complicated than that, as these activities are intertwined with all your other activities.
 It is not like, I wish to win the lottery, I buy the ticket and win right away,“ says Villido.

 Against this background, it seems as if someone has some sort of universal plan why we need to go through this reincarnation cycle all over and over again? – Ingvar agrees: “In the beginning, everything was absolutely perfect.
-Some say that God got bored or that God wanted to get to know himself from some other aspect, which is why he created parts of Himself that stood separate.
+Some say that God got bored or that God wanted to get to know himself from some other aspect, which is why he created parts of Himself that stood separately.
 Maybe it is exciting for Him, but for us, is still our life.
 At the same time… maybe it is also our task to discover the part of our inner world which is getting to know itself?
 The opinions are varied.
 At the same time, all substantial, authentic and objective things are actually quite simple.“